Skip to main content

 • Account Number: 116755

-If the STP category is not allocated to "Child Support Deduction" or "Child Support Garnishee", the bank account will allocate as per the Bank details on the Deduction Type.
+If the STP category is not allocated to "Child Support Deduction" or "Child Support Garnishee," the bank account will be allocated as per the Bank details on the Deduction Type.

 Did this answer your question?